Welcome to your ultimate planning guide to hiking the Wonderland Trail around Mount Rainier in Washington.

 We recommend arriving before they open at 7:30 am for the best chance to get your itinerary altered.

-We had an unfavorable itinerary going into our hike.
-However, we were able to get the itinerary altered (improved) by going to one of the Wilderness Information Center the day before our hike.
+We were able to get our itinerary altered (improved significantly) by going to one of the Wilderness Information Center the day before our hike.

 Walk-Up Permits